alyfarghali/parallel-image-processor/README.md

 This project explores embarrassingly parallel computation — a class of problems where a workload can be split into independent units with no communication between them, making them ideal for parallel execution.
 The same principle underlies many high-performance computing (HPC) workflows, where tasks are distributed across hundreds or thousands of cores simultaneously.

-The program loads an image, splits it into horizontal strips (one per CPU core), applies a filter to each strip simultaneously using Python's `multiprocessing` module, and reassembles the result with NumPy.
-Both a parallel and sequential version are timed and compared.
+Two parallelism strategies are implemented and benchmarked:

+- **Strip-based**: one image split into horizontal strips, one strip per core
+- **Multi-image**: multiple images processed simultaneously, one image per core

 ## Features

 - Parallel image processing using `multiprocessing.Pool`
 - Three filters: blur, grayscale, sharpen
+- Two parallelism strategies: strip-based and multi-image
 - Automatic core detection via `multiprocessing.cpu_count()`
 - Sequential vs. parallel benchmark with speedup measurement
-- Output saved as a new image file
+- Output saved as new image files

 ## Requirements